If you’re planning on visiting Montpelier and haven’t already heard, it’s is the only state capital without a McDonald’s.

 Getting there: From State Street, take Elm Street/Route 12 north, and you’ll see the center on your right.
 Parking is available on site.

-Enjoy live music at Sweet Melissa’s, Positive Pie, Charlie O’s, Skinny Pancake, and McGillicuddy’s Irish Pub.
-Coffee houses, including Capitol Grounds and Bagitos, now convert into music venues in the early evening.
+Enjoy live music at Sweet Melissa’s, Positive Pie, Charlie O’s, and Skinny Pancake.
+Coffee houses, including Capitol Grounds, now convert into music venues in the early evening.
 Buch Spieler, an independently-owned record store on Langdon Street, hosts live music on an inside stage.

 Montpelier’s Art scene is also thriving.
 Montpelier Alive hosts a quarterly Art Walk in many locations downtown.
 In September, the city hosts its annual ArtsFest to highlight all types of art as well as street performances of buskers, fire-dancers and other artists.